mozilla/chromeless/static-files/md/dev-guide/getting-started.md

 another.
 Each installation is called a *virtual environment*.
 </span>

-If you're on Linux, OS X, or another Unix-based system, run:
+Then, if you're on Linux, OS X, or another Unix-based system, run:

     source bin/activate